frconor-ebook/meditations/_posts/2025-02-26-st-joseph-the-family-man.md

 Joseph had no job when he went to Egypt; no security, no house, no salary, no friends, no support, no nothing.

-If we find ourselves starting new in some place, we can ask St. Joseph.
+If we find ourselves starting off new in some place, we can ask St.
+Joseph.
 He\'s been there before.
 He\'ll open the doors for us---or at least he\'ll give us peace and serenity.

 He faced this situation with resignation, with enthusiasm.
-"He got up, took the child and His Mother by night, went to Egypt, and remained there until the death of Herod."
+"He got up, took the child and His Mother by night, went to Egypt, and remained there until the death of Herod" (Matt.
+2:14).
 He waited with patient trust for the angel to come and tell them it was safe to return home.
 We don\'t know how long that was because that\'s not been revealed.
 It could have been months, it could have been years.

 But they knew how to wait.
 Patience.
 Patience with the plans of God in our life.